An improved uncertainty principle for functions with symmetry: Generic finite fields

 \subsection{Subgroups of index $2$}

-Corollary \ref{Genevieve} and Proposition \ref{Erwin} deal with rather trivial extreme cases when $H=\{1\}$ (in which case the matrix has a vanishing minor) and $H=\Fqu$ (in which case the matrix does not have a vanishing minor).
+Corollary \ref{Genevieve} and Proposition \ref{Erwin} deal with rather trivial extreme cases when $H=\{1\}$ (in which we do not have the strong uncertainty property) and $H=\Fqu$ (in which we do).
 However, the question of what happens between these extremes is largely open.
 In this section and the next, we list some results for when the subgroup $H$ is neither the trivial group nor the full multiplicative group of the field.
-If $q$ is odd and $H$ is the unique subgroup of $\Fqu$ of index $2$, the following theorems tell us exactly when $(\F_q,\chi)$ has the nonvanishing minors property.
+If $q$ is odd and $H$ is the unique subgroup of $\Fqu$ of index $2$, the following theorems tell us exactly when $(\F_q,\chi)$ has the strong uncertainty property. \begin{theorem} Let $\Fq$ be any finite field with $2 \mid (q-1)$, let $H=\Fqusquared=\{a^2: a \in \Fqu\}$, the unique subgroup of index $2$ in $\Fqu$.
+Let $\chi:H\to\C^{\times}$ be the trivial character.
+Then $(\Fq,\chi)$ has the strong uncertainty property. \end{theorem} \begin{proof} We shall prove the strong uncertainty property using the nonvanishing minors criterion from Proposition \ref{Melanie}.
+Let $\alpha$ be a non-square in $\Fqu$, and then we may use $R=S=\{0,1,\alpha\}$ as our sets of representatives of $H$-orbits in $\Fq$.
+We invoke Lemma \ref{Jason} with $X=\{\chi_0,\eta\}$, where $\eta$ is the quadratic character, to see that our $(\chi,R,S)$-compressed Fourier matrix is